dennis-fast/LFI_StableDiffusion/README.md

 However, SSIM was used as the primary evaluation metric.
 The SSIM score shows that the similarity between the generated images are high, which was the main purpose of the work.

-**Evaluation metrics**: SSIM score was used to evalutate the similiraty of the generate images
+**Evaluation metrics**: SSIM score was used to evalutate the similiraty of the generated images

 **Sources**:
 - https://github.com/google/prompt-to-prompt,